nigelredding/act65.github.io/_posts/Questions/2016-9-15-GenerativeTD.md

 rating: 1
 ---

 Failure is the best/only way to learn (?).
 How can we fail more and faster?
 Failing more is the general idea behind TD learning (??!?).
-But how can we failing faster?
+But how can we fail faster?

 * In forward-mode TD learning you need to wait D (depth) time steps for the input to filter through the layers to the output, and then $[1,D]$ steps for the associated loss to filter backward through the layers.
 * In generative/backward-mode TD learning you need to wait $[1,D]$ (depth) steps for the input/associated loss to filter through the layers to the output.
 This occurs because the top layer of the generative model predicts what is going to happen in D time steps.